g-w1/blog/_drafts/writing-a-compiler.md

 Algebraic data types are most present in functional languages (haskell, ocaml, etc).

 These allow for efficient representation of tokens and nodes of an abstract syntax tree in memory.
-I think in a c world one could think of them as tagged unions.
+In c one could think of them as tagged unions.
 For example my Expression type is defined as this

 ```rust
 pub enum Expr {